wp-plugins/custom-login/readme.txt

 Screenshots of working example in our [Flickr group](http://flickr.com/groups/custom-login/)

-1. Custom Login Settings page (as of v 2.0.0).
+1. Custom Login Settings page (as of v 0.8).

-2. Example of a custom login page w/ nyan.cat, [see more](http://flickr.com/groups/custom-login/).
+2. Example of a custom login page, [see more](http://flickr.com/groups/custom-login/).

 == Changelog ==

+= Version 2.01 (4/16/13) =

+* Fixed broken logo CSS.
+* Add hide WordPress logo to settings.

 = Version 2.0.0 (4/15/13) =